openservicemesh/osm/tests/e2e/README.md

 -ctrRegistryUser string
 		Container registry username
 ```
-If CR user and password are provided, the test framework will take care to add those as Docker secret credentials for the given container registry whenever appropriate (tenant namespaces for `init` containers, OSM intallation, etc).
+If container registry user and password are provided, the test framework will take care to add those as Docker secret credentials for the given container registry whenever appropriate (tenant namespaces for `init` containers, OSM intallation, etc).
 Container registry related flags can also be set through env:
 ```
 export CTR_REGISTRY=<your_cr>.dockerhub.io